tc39/notes/meetings/2017-11/nov-28.md

 BFS: No objections?
 Stage 1?

-MS: Is it a syntax error for private fields?
+MLS: Is it a syntax error for private fields?

 BFS: Yes currently.